 Raw Material Imports Increases Cost of Agarbattis

-Another hurdle in procuring these locally and easily available raw material Bamboo is that it grows in tribal areas and to cut and carry them out of the forests they would have to hire these tribal people as laborers which is restricted as per labor laws of India.
-Hence, now manufactures and makers of Agarbattis or incense sticks all over India have shifted from procuring them locally to importing from other countries such as China which works out much cheaper than to cut them from local forests and comply to regulations to transport them for manufacturing incense sticks which has become so complicated and a bit more expensive that importing.
-In a way we ourselves are adding up the ‘Balance of Payment’ situation and creating imbalance in Indian economy and making other countries like China richer than us.
+Another hurdle in procuring these locally and easily available raw material Bamboo is that it grows in tribal areas and to cut and carry them out of the forests they would have to hire these tribal people as laborers which are restricted as per labor laws of India.
+Hence, now manufacturers and makers of Agarbattis or incense sticks all over India have shifted from procuring them locally to importing from other countries such as China which works out much cheaper than to cut them from local forests and comply with regulations to transport them for manufacturing incense sticks which have become so complicated and a bit more expensive than imports.
+In a way, we ourselves are adding up the ‘Balance of Payment’ situation and creating an imbalance in the Indian economy and making other countries like China richer than us.

 Demand for Bamboo Sticks is More Than 3000 Tonnes Each Day

-The major and organized producers of Agarbattis in India amount to more than 50% of total production and the rest half are unorganized or cottage industry that thrive at small villages and go the labor intensive way to produce incense sticks.
-The major organized players in this industry are ITC, Ambika Agarbattis etc.
+The major and organized producers of Agarbattis in India amount to more than 50% of total production and the rest half are unorganized or cottage industry that thrives at small villages and goes the labor-intensive way to produce incense sticks.
+The major organized players in this industry are ITC, Ambika Agarbattis, etc.